howtographql/howtographql/content/backend/graphql-elixir/3-mutations.md

 ### Mutation for creating links

-Setting up mutations is as easy as queries, and you'll follow basically the same process.
+Setting up mutations is as easy as queries, and you'll follow the same process.
 Create a root mutation object in your `lib/community_web/schema.ex` file and add a `:create_link` field to it with a couple of arguments.

 ```elixir(path=".../graphql-elixir/lib/community_web/schema.ex")
 mutation do